 You Don’t Need to be a Model #Cospositive

-In the world of cosplay not everyone is equal, face it some people are gifted with perfect teeth, perfect skin, huge racks, perfect figures and those are what you see when you do an Internet search on Cosplay.
-Like Ivy Doomkitty a longtime cosplayer and activist, who has been on the comic con circuit for years and is one of PopCultHQ’s favorite cosplayers, for her cospositive fun-loving attitude.
+In the world of cosplay, not everyone is equal.
+Let’s face it…some people are gifted with perfect teeth, perfect skin, huge racks, perfect figures and those are what you see when you do an Internet search on Cosplay.
+But not all cosplayers are perfect.

 You Don’t Need to be a Model

 The point of cosplay is to have fun dressing as a character you like.
-For some the fun is in the quest for the ideal parts and pieces, others have fun creating everything from scratch and others don’t care where the costume came from, they just love playing the character.
+For some, the fun is in the quest for the ideal parts and pieces, others have fun creating everything from scratch, and still others don’t care where the costume came from…they just love playing the character.